-Some items on the bucket list are more laborious to tick than others, and it can particularly be true for spotting native wild animals.
+Some items on the Australian bucket list are harder to tick than others, and it can particularly be true for spotting native wild animals.
 You can find a wild kangaroo only a few minutes out of a major Australian city (or even less… did you hear the story about the one on Sydney Harbour Bridge?!).
 But finding a platypus in the wild is a whole other story.

 Not only did I see one platypus in the wild that day, but I saw at least four of these one-of-a-kind animals!

 Seeing a platypus in the wild in the Blue Mountains (NSW)

 The best place to see a platypus in the wild near Sydney is at the Blue Lake near Jenolan Caves, in the Blue Mountains.
 But it’s on another side of the park than the famous Three Sisters in Katoomba.
 Be ready to drive for at least one hour on a winding road.

 We hesitated.
 We already spent the day exploring the best lookouts of the Blue Mountains, and we had to wake up early for canyoning the next day.
 Driving one hour at the end of the day to potentially see a platypus was a bet.
 If you have time to visit Jenolan Caves that day, it would make a lot more sense to go there.

 I’m glad we decided to give Blue Lake a chance.
 First of all, the lake is actually very blue, so it was lovely to walk around it.
 And we did see a platypus.
 Apparently, the chances of seeing it are quite high, if you go there at the right time.

 We were really close to the shore and could see the platypus very well in the transparent water.

 How to find a platypus in the wild